 Report on evaluation of Annual Sustainability Assurance pilot

-We have published an evaluation of 2013-14 Annual Sustainability Assurance Report and the Margin for Sustainability and Investment.
+FSSG has published an evaluation of the 2014-15 Annual Sustainability Assurance Report (ASSUR) and the Margin for Sustainability and Investment (MSI).

 The TRAC Development Group have developed a guide on the Transparent Approach to Costing (TRAC) that is tailored for senior managers and governing body members.
 The guide explains why TRAC is relevant in the current environment, explains what has been simplified in the new TRAC guidance and highlights the benefits to HEIs of the new streamlined approach to TRAC.